 + Graphics that fit in nicely with the whole Minecraft Universe.

 What’s Not So Great:

 Spoilers!
-Below are the choices that I made for the second episode.
+Below are the choices that I made for the fifth episode.